 There are various types of neural network architecture.
 Let's take a close look at the most commonly used ones:

-The most basic type of neural network is called feed-forward.
-Such a network, also called FNN, sends data in one direction, through various input nodes, until it reaches the output node.
+The most basic type of neural network is called feed forward neural networks (FNN).
+These FNNssend data in one direction, through various input nodes, until it reaches the output node.
 The network may or may not have hidden node layers, which makes its operation more understandable.
 It is set up to deal with a lot of noise.